Dance Praise: Dance Praise 2: The Remix

 Dance Praise 2: The Remix is the sequel to Dance Praise.
 The planned release date was September 25, 2007, but the company postponed it to October 31, 2007.
 The game includes 52 new songs from 48 different artists, a wider variety than the original game offered.
 New features not available in the previous game include support for three or four players, animated backgrounds, dancing characters, minigames and a new interface.
 Its system requirements are also much higher than its prequel.
 It is the only Digital Praise game to use the Torque engine.

 In addition to dancing, Dance Praise 2 supports single-player minigames.
 The game DanceTris, based on Tetris and controlled using the dance pad, is included.
 Additional games sold separately include Simon Says and "Rock n' Block", which are bundled with the "Contemporary Hits" and "Top Hits" expansion packs, respectively.
 Similar minigames can be found in Dance Dance Revolution Mario Mix.
 Music included with or added to the game plays in the background during minigames.

-This game supports Dance Praise dance pads without any configuration required, and third-party dance pads can used with the game by installing a separate patch.
+This game supports Dance Praise dance pads without any configuration required, and third-party dance pads can be used with the game by installing a separate patch.
 Songs from expansion packs and the original Dance Praise are also compatible, but sold separately.
 Two free songs can be added with an add-on.